Joychen0602/Music-Industry/README.md

 ### Prerequisites

 The project is a client-side web application built with HTML, CSS, JavaScript, and D3.js.
-No additional software installation is required beyond a modern web browser.
+No additional software installation is required beyond the web browser.

 ### Clone the Repository